Claude Desktop¶

 Cannot Undeploy¶

-Symptom: aam undeploy fails to remove markers.
+Symptom: aam undeploy fails to remove an artifact.

-Cause: Markers manually edited or deleted.
+Cause: File or markers manually edited or deleted.

 Solution:

-Manually remove AAM sections from CLAUDE.md:
+For instructions, manually remove AAM sections from CLAUDE.md:

 # Edit CLAUDE.md and remove:

-# <!-- BEGIN AAM: artifact-name artifact-type -->
+# <!-- BEGIN AAM: artifact-name instruction -->

 # ...content...

-# <!-- END AAM: artifact-name artifact-type -->
+# <!-- END AAM: artifact-name instruction -->

 Next Steps¶